curl/everything-curl/http/multipart.md

     <input type="file" name="image">

-You provide a file for this part by specifying the file name and use `@` and the path to the file to include:
+You provide a file for this part by specifying the filename and use `@` and the path to the file to include:

     curl -F image=@funnycat.gif https://example.com/